 Why are we called CICADA Queensland?

-Over summer in Australia during the hot humid evenings all the cicadae start singing.
+During the hot humid evenings of summer all the little cicadae start singing.

 For some people the noise can drive them to distraction but I for one love hearing them, as I have missed the last 40 years of their song, due to my hearing loss.

 This was until I received my cochlear implant and WOW now I can hear them in all their glory.

 The sounds of nature are one of the BIG pluses when you receive an implant it really brings you back to the world of sound.